r3leaf-earth/read-netcdf/README.md

 ### Am I Looking at the Right Data?
 Climate Projection Data is a large field.
 If you are an end user, like me, you might want to keep searching for already processed datasets.
 For example: From climate projection data one can analyse heat days and heat waves, because they contain a maximum daily temperature.
 Someone has already done this analysis.
+TODO: add links here

 ## How to Run the Script
 Run information is located at the beginning of the script itself.
 Check "Prerequisites" and "Usage".

-## What's up with that File 'variables_values.md'?
+## What's up with that File 'variables_values_info.md'?
 It contains some information about the structure of the data in the .nc file.
 You can reproduce the outputs (or get different ones) with the steps below.

 Since CORDEX-data have a standardized structure, you might get the same responses from your .nc-file.